 - You can only change medical, dental, or vision plans during the SEBB Program's annual open enrollment or if a special open enrollment event occurs that allows a health plan change.

 - All eligible dependents must enroll in the same health plan.
 (Dependents can have different providers.)

 - If you have a provider you want to stay with, contact the new plan or check the plan’s provider directory to make sure your provider is in that plan’s network.

 - You may be enrolled in only one SEBB medical, dental, or vision plan.
-If you and your spouse or state-registered domestic partner are both eligible subscribers, you need to choose which of you will cover yourselves and your eligible children (including adult children who are also eligible for SEBB coverage as an employee).
+If you and your spouse or state-registered domestic partner are both eligible subscribers, you need to choose which of you will cover yourselves and your eligible children (including adult children who are also eligible for SEBB benefits as an employee).
 Enrolled dependents will be listed on one account, not both.
-However, you must enroll in dental, vision, basic life and AD&D insurance, and basic LTD insurance under your own account.
+However, if you waive enrollment in medical, you must enroll in dental, vision, basic life, basic AD&D insurance, and basic LTD insurance under your own account.

 During the annual open enrollment you can: